JordanTX21/PicnipeApp/README.md

 # fakePinterest

-This is an example to how you didn't do a fake version of pinterest uwu
+This is an example to how you don't do a fake version of pinterest uwu